Subscribe to updates

 Actuarial Valuation Results and Funding Strategy Statement 2025

-The committee received the final results of the 2025 actuarial valuation for the Lambeth Pension Fund, carried out by Hymans Robertson.
-The valuation revealed a significant improvement in the fund's funding level, which increased to 120% from 96% at the previous valuation in 2022.
+The committee reviewed the final results of the 2025 actuarial valuation, which showed a substantial improvement in the Lambeth Pension Fund's financial position.
+The funding level has increased to 120%, up from 96% at the previous valuation in 2022, with a surplus of £297 million.
 This improvement is largely attributed to higher assumed future investment returns.

 Governance Review Outcome